olcf/olcf-user-docs/systems/rhea_user_guide.rst

 +-------------------------+----------------------------------------------------------+

-    **note:** you should use unique names when creating collections to specify the application (and possibly branch) you are working on. for example, \`app1-development\`, \`app1-production\`, and
+    **note:** you should use unique names when creating collections to specify the application (and possibly branch) you are working on.
+For example, \`app1-development\`, \`app1-production\`, and
     \`app2-production\`.